eduardohenriquearnold/eduardohenriquearnold.github.io/content/authors/admin/_index.md

   url: "https://warwick.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
 bio: I'm a PhD candidate with the Intelligent Vehicles group at the University of Warwick.
-My research is focused on perception methods for autonomous driving, particularly cooperative 3D object detection.
+My research is focused on perception methods for autonomous driving.
 interests:
-- Autonomous Driving
 - Machine Learning
+- Computer Vision
 - Probabilistic Modelling
-- Computer Vision
+- Autonomous Driving

 education:
   courses: